Intracytoplasmic Sperm Injection

 When there is a problem of low motility, low sperm count, abnormally shaped sperm, or unexplained infertility.

 Intracytoplasmic sperm injection (ICSI) is a laboratory procedure during which a single sperm is injected directly into each egg.
-ICSI is most recommended when there is a problem with the sperm, including low motility, low sperm concentration, a very low percentage of normal-shaped sperm, or unexplained infertility.
+ICSI is most recommended when there is a problem with the sperm, including low motility, low sperm concentration, a meager percentage of normal-shaped sperm, or unexplained infertility.
 Previous poor fertilization after IVF or low egg number may also prompt the use of ICSI.

 “Dr. Cox is by far the best doctor I have ever had!
 She was with us while she was on active duty, caring for military families.
 Not only did she stick by me and my husband through all the years of my fertility journey, but she also delivered my handsome little boy!"